Clotting Factor Replacement for Hemophilia

 How Well It Works

-For more information about inhibitors, see Hemophilia: Treatment for People With Inhibitors.
+For more information about inhibitors, see Hemophilia: Treatment for People Who Have Inhibitors.

 What To Think About

 Adults and parents of children who have hemophilia can learn to inject replacement clotting factors.
-Children may also be taught to infuse themselves with clotting factors by age 10.
+Children may also be taught to infuse themselves with clotting factors at about age 10.
 Younger children and those who have developed antibodies (inhibitors) may not be able to infuse themselves.

 eMedicineHealth Medical Reference from Healthwise